FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_order_of_configuration.md

     "weight": "180"
 }This topic provides the configuration order for the <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> feature.
 It also provides a brief overview of each configuration item.

 Business units can be created prior to configuring the Route Package Template.
-For configuration information, refer to <a href="#" class="MCXref xref">Manage business units</a>
+For configuration information, refer to <a href="" class="MCXref xref">Manage business units</a>

 Optionally, an <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> administrator can be created.
 For configuration information, refer to <a href="../c_st_configuration/t_st_create_delegated_administrator" class="MCXref xref">Advanced Routing delegated administrator</a> and to <a href="../c_st_configuration/t_st_create_delegated_administrator" class="MCXref xref">Advanced Routing delegated administrator</a>.